Currency:

 Very often we do not know how to make a decision, we do not know the specific purpose of the page, and the role of the CTA is precisely to remind us of it and clearly indicate it.

-The importance of psychological tricks on websites can be judged by the ever-increasing trend towards personalization of messages.
+The importance of psychological tricks on websites can be judged by the ever-increasing trend towards message personalization.
 Examples include:

-• Recommended movies (Netflix) or apps (Google Play) similar to those which we have already viewed before
+• recommend movies (Netflix) or apps (Google Play) similar to those we have already viewed before

-• using our name, for example, in newsletters or online stores where we have an account.
+• using our name, e.g. , in newsletters or online stores where we have an account.

 Nobody likes to be put on a par with others, we want special attention and treatment, so these psychological tricks on the sites just make us feel good.